• Skip to primary navigation

 This set of double-ended pencils are really fun to use, particularly for a travel set since twice as many colors fit into half as big of a spot.
 They lay down nicely and layer pretty well, particularly for the price.

-Click to Order Amazon US, UK or Canada – The newer version (787’s) includes a couple of neon colors too.
+This newer version includes a couple of neon colors too.

 Black Window Colored Pencils